-Schistosoma mansoni (Puerto Rican strain and Kenyan strain), S. haematobium (Kenyan strain) and some strain of vector snails have been maintained in the laboratory.
+Schistosoma mansoni (Puerto Rican strain and Kenyan strain), S. haematobium (Kenyan strain)and some strain of vector snails have been maintained in the laboratory.
 Highlights of recent studies are as follows.

-- Swimming behavior of miracidia:
+1) Swimming behavior of miracidia:

-CAMP is involved in the control of ciliary - cAMP is involved in the control of ciliary beating and chemotaxis of miracidia. - 2)Mechanisms of penetration of cercariae into skin: The studies suggest the involvement of protein kinase C in proteolytic enzyme release from cercariae. - ${\bf 3}$) Epidemiology and control of ${\it S.\ haematobium}$ infection:
+cAMP is involved in the control of ciliary beating and chemotaxis of miracidia, and the vigorous swimming of miracidia inside the egg-shell is a key factor for hatching of miracidia.

+2) Mechanisms of penetration of cercariae into skin:

+The studies suggest the involvement of protein kinase C in proteolytic enzyme release from cercariae.

+3) Epidemiology and control of S. haematobium infection: